jsreport/jsreport/README.md

  **grunt test-integration** - start all tests with nedb including integration tests,  needs java, fop and phantomjs running

-## Extensions and Contributions
+## Contributions
-The easisest way how to contribute to jsreport open source community is to implement jsreport extension.
+The easiest way how to contribute to jsreport open source community is to implement jsreport extension.
-Please see [contrib repository](https://github.com/jsreport/jsreport-contrib) for examples.

 Pull requests to this core repository are also welcome.

 ##Roadmap

-###current
-jsreport is currently in beta state.
-We are focusing mostly on the following areas:

-1. Fix incoming bugs from users
-2. Improve codebase to make easier open source contributions
+We recently released jsreport embedding feature allowing end user report customizations in browser. http://jsreport.net/learn/embedding

+Next steps are:

+- improve source code quality
-3. java sdk
+- java sdk
-4. node.js sdk
-5. Collect new features for jsreport vNext

-###vNext

-Following features are currently on the list, but it's subject to be changed.

-####Scheduled reports generation

-####End user custom reporting extension
-Developers can export from jsreport lightweight embeddable html page allowing end user to simply modify report colors or reorganize report by drag and drop.

-####Chrome javascript helpers debugging

-####Other features???
+- excel exports
+- prepare azure, google and amazon virtual machine images
+- try to integrate jsreport into sharepoint or salesforce

+Missing a feature?
+Submit a feature request.

 ## License